 The power of an Import Queue

 When all CNC equipment is connected to CIMCO DNC and seamlessly integrated with CIMCO Manufacturing Data Management or CIMCO NC-Base, you gain the ability to efficiently handle programs that have been edited or created on the shop floor.
 New files will automatically be placed into the import queue with full awareness of where they came from.
 Existing programs sent back will be automatically compared to the original version and if they have been altered the file will be placed on the import queue.
 If they have not been altered, the duplicate file will be deleted.
 This saves your programmers time reviewing only files that have changed.
 This is a strong argument for connecting networking machines to DNC and data management, but that will be a larger discussion for another day.
-Without touching these files your network based data collection software will be completely unable to perform these duties and the reality is very few options like this exist and even fewer that are comprehensive in their capabilities.
+Without touching these files your network-based data collection software will be completely unable to perform these duties and the reality is very few options like this exist and even fewer that are comprehensive in their capabilities.

 ISO Compliance and records of File versions, transmissions, and updates

 One of the top reasons customers ask us about CIMCO MDM is to trace all changes, transfers, updates, etc, of their manufacturing files.
-If you’re using a stand alone MDC product, this is not possible or is cobbled together by different companies software.
-Real compliance without these integrated products often appears a lot like a dog chasing it’s own tail.
+If you’re using a stand-alone MDC product, this is not possible or is cobbled together by different companies software.
+Real compliance without these integrated products often appears a lot like a dog chasing its own tail.
 It’s not fun for anyone involved.

 Access to real Cycle Time data on an NC-file basis

-When you have MDC, DNC and MDM all integrated in one facility, you have unique capabilities such as being able to access previous cycle time data for a given NC program.
+When you have MDC, DNC, and MDM all integrated into one facility, you have unique capabilities such as being able to access previous cycle time data for a given NC program.
 By creating and utilizing a simple report you can query all the previous cycle time data for a given nc program.
 You can include outliers such as longest, shortest and average cycle times for that part running the actual g-code in your environment.
 This information will be right at the fingertips of anyone with access to your MDM system.

 MDM is like a Swiss army knife for CNC manufacturing automation

-Due to it’s nature, CIMCO MDM is among the most powerful tools ever invented to manage and enhance a CNC based manufacturing environment.
-We have now stepped way beyond data collection and communications into a world of workflows, automation and integrations with 3rd party applications that are incredibly flexible.
-A world where tool pre-setters, ERP/MRP software, databases and business intelligence software can find a powerful ally in the pursuit of Industry 4.0/Smart Factory objectives.
-For these reasons MDM has become our go to tool here at Managed Solutions to solve our customers most demanding requirements.
+Due to it’s nature, CIMCO MDM is among the most powerful tools ever invented to manage and enhance a CNC-based manufacturing environment.
+We have now stepped way beyond data collection and communications into a world of workflows, automation, and integrations with 3rd party applications that are incredibly flexible.
+A world where tool pre-setters, ERP/MRP software, databases, and business intelligence software can find a powerful ally in the pursuit of Industry 4.0/Smart Factory objectives.
+For these reasons, MDM has become our go-to tool here at Managed Solutions to solve our customers most demanding requirements.
 If someone is telling you something can’t be done, maybe they can’t do it but there is a good chance that with CIMCO MDM, we can.

 Signals from Legacy Equipment

 Sometimes DPRNT and/or network protocols are not enough, such as in the case of manual equipment, there needs to be another option.
 Many MDC providers do not offer the ability to interface with just about any piece of equipment.
-CIMCO MDC does using a variety of methods including an API, but for this article we’ll focus on hardware based signals.
+CIMCO MDC does using a variety of methods including an API, but for this article, we’ll focus on hardware-based signals.
 Normally our customers are seeking cycle time and part counts from their equipment, even manual machines.
 With the flexibility provided by CIMCO we can interface with legacy equipment by using hardware signals, typically relays or signal lights, to update cycle time and part counts.

-Questions to ask your perspective MDC provider
+Questions to ask potential MDC providers

-We’ve covered a lot of ground, hopefully if you are still reading this we’ve provided some valuable points for your consideration.
-Certainly it is our job to point out the advantages of CIMCO Software and our services, but this is also a PSA to help customers get the most out of their manufacturing environment whether they do business with us, a competitor or a CIMCO dealer in another part of the world.
+We’ve covered a lot of ground, hopefully, if you are still reading this we’ve provided some valuable points for your consideration.
+Certainly, it is our job to point out the advantages of CIMCO Software and our services, but this is also a PSA to help customers get the most out of their manufacturing environment whether they do business with us, a competitor, or a CIMCO dealer in another part of the world.
 The most important issue is when pursuing Industry 4.0/Smart Factories or Machine Data Collection, be sure you are casting a broad net in terms of what you take into account.
 Don’t settle, and ask the tough questions, this will keep all the service and product providers honest and lead to a better end result for manufacturers.
 Here are some things you might consider asking a potential MDC provider:

 - Does your company offer DNC Communications Software?